-Annexure 1: List of Documents
+Annexure II: List of Documents

-- 1. Unsigned minutes of the following meetings (final draft of minutes furnished electronically, on account of COVID-19 restrictions):
+- 1. Minutes of the following meetings:

 - Board Meeting;

 - Audit Committee Meeting;

 - Nomination and Remuneration Committee Meeting;

 - Risk Management Committee Meeting;

 - CSR Committee Meeting;

 - Annual General Meeting;

-- 2. Notice for Board and Committee Meetings;
+Proof of circulation of notice for Board and Committee meetings on a sample basis;

-- 3. Director's Report of FY 19-20;

-- 4. Directors disclosure under Act, 2013 and rules made thereunder

-- 5. Statutory Registers under Act, 2013;
+- Directors disclosure under Act, 2013 and rules made thereunder Statutory Registers under Act, 2013;

-- 6. Forms and returns filed with the ROC;
+- 5. Forms and returns filed with the ROC;

-- 7. Agreement between the Company and IDFC FIRST Bank Limited for engagement as Business Correspondent, including amendments thereto.

-- 8. Unaudited quarterly financials

-- 9. Quarterly compliance certificate and update sent to the Holding Company on a sample basis.
+- 6. Quarterly compliance certificate and update sent to the holding company on a sample basis;

+- List of related parties;

+- 8. Annual Report for FY 20-21.

+Independent Auditor's Report

+To

-Independent Auditor's Report To the Members of IDFC FIRST Bharat Limited Report on the Audit of the Financial Statements
+The Members of IDFC FIRST Bharat Limited

+Report on the Audit of the Financial Statements